IanTeda/old.hugo.ianteda.com/content/blog/2016-04-13-the-mental-model-definition.md

 Why do people with more experience get the job?
 Because they have more mental models to guide them.
 When your set of mental models is limited, so is your potential for finding a solution.
 The decision maker without a mental model to apply is overwhelmed [^creative-advatage], we cannot function without them.
 We abstract away complexity and understanding when we hire a plumber, visit a doctor or engage a lawyer.
 Why?
 Because it would take a long time to learn all the knowledge and skills needed to be plumber, doctor and lawyer.

-> The image of the world around us, which we carry in our head, is just a model.
+{{< blockquote quote="The image of the world around us, which we carry in our head, is just a model.
 Nobody in his head imagines all the world, government[s] or [countries].
-He has only selected concepts, and relationships between them, and uses those to represent the real system.
+He has only selected concepts, and relationships between them, and uses those to represent the real system." author="Jay Wright Forrester">}}
-> <cite> -- Jay Wright Forrester</cite>

 Over at [Creative Advantage](http://www.createadvantage.com/glossary/mental-model) they list four general problems with mental models: